Schizophrenia – Diagnosis, Symptoms and Treatment

 - Negative symptoms

-Symptoms must affect social or occupational function and not be explained by another medical or psychiatric diagnosis.
+Symptoms must affect the social or occupational function and not be explained by another medical or psychiatric diagnosis.

 Your doctor may order routine laboratory tests to rule out metabolic or neurologic disorders.
 Commonly ordered blood tests include a CMP (comprehensive metabolic panel), CBC (complete blood cell count), thyroid function tests (TSH, free T4), and RPR (syphilis testing).
 They will also usually check your cholesterol levels and screen for diabetes - antipsychotic medications commonly used to treat schizophrenia can increase the risk of weight gain, diabetes, and elevated cholesterol.